Updated August 28, 2020.

 What is the Flu?

-The Flu is a highly contagious respiratory virus that comes on suddenly.
-Symptoms, such as body aches, fever, and a cough, come on suddenly and typically develop one to seven days after exposure, lasting from a few days to two weeks.
+The flu is a highly contagious respiratory virus that comes on suddenly.
+Symptoms, such as body aches, fever, and a cough, come on suddenly and typically develop one to four days after exposure, lasting from a few days to two weeks.
 Having the flu may include any or all of the following symptoms:

 - Fever (usually 100.4°F or higher, lasting for several days), often with chills